-Schuh Group loss from operations was (\$4.6) million for the first quarter ended May 4, 2013 compared to a loss of (\$2.1) million for the first quarter ended April 28, 2012.
-The increased loss was primarily due to decreased net sales from negative comparable sales and decreased gross margin as a percentage of net sales, reflecting lower initial markons related to changes in product mix and increased promotional activity.
+Schuh Group loss from operations was (\$3.0) million for both the first quarter ended May 4, 2013 and the first quarter ended April 28, 2012.
 The loss included \$2.9 million in the first quarter this year and \$3.0 million in the first quarter last year in compensation expense related to a deferred purchase price obligation in connection with the acquisition.
 The loss also included \$1.0 million this year and \$2.5 million last year related to accruals for a contingent bonus payment for Schuh employees provided for in the Schuh acquisition.
-These improvements in deferred purchase price - related compensation expense and contingent bonus expense this year were more than offset by the effects of decreases in net sales, which created negative leverage in store related expenses, and lower gross margin.
+The improvements in deferred purchase price -related compensation expense and contingent bonus expense this year were offset by the effects of decreases in net sales and gross margin.
+The decreased gross margin reflected lower initial markons related to changes in product mix and increased promotional activity.